Matplotlib

 set marker style |

-markeredgecolor (or mec ) |
+markeredgecolor (or mec) |

 any matplotlib color |

-markerfacecolor (or mfc ) |
+markerfacecolor (or mfc) |

 any matplotlib color |

-markersize (or ms ) |
+markersize (or ms) |

 size of the marker |

-Note that we can specify a matplotlib color in several different ways including by name such as blue
+Note that we can specify a matplotlib color in several different ways including by name such as blue or red, or by a RGB tuple such as (1,0,1) for purple.
+For example, let's plot the function

 $$ y = e^{-x^2}\cos(2 \pi x) \ \ , \ \ x \in [-2,2] $$